tsukasa/isboxer_ffxiv_guide/README.md

 Launch a character from your character set and log into the game.
 Upon zoning into the game world, you should see the Dalamud messages in your chat window.

 As mentioned before, in this configuration, Dalamud is operational.
+If you are using an Inner Space version newer than 7165 with the new input system enabled, then you are set.

-Still, inputs in the GUI elements of Dalamud are not recognized due to the changes made on the ImGuiScene library with [this commit in mid-2022][imguiscene_goat_wndproc_commit_github] that somehow ended up breaking the inputs while running within Inner Space.
+Otherwise, inputs in the GUI elements of Dalamud are not recognized due to the changes made on the ImGuiScene library with [this commit in mid-2022][imguiscene_goat_wndproc_commit_github] that somehow ended up breaking the inputs while running within Inner Space with Inner Space's old input system.

-If you want the inputs to work, you must ensure that every character has its own XIVLauncher/Dalamud data directory because the current workaround involves replacing a DLL file before loading Dalamud.
+If you want the inputs to work on older Inner Space versions or the old input system, you must ensure that every character has its own XIVLauncher/Dalamud data directory because the current workaround involves replacing a DLL file before loading Dalamud.
 Since the Dalamud assets are automatically checked and updated by XIVLauncher during every application start, this operation will fail when multiple characters try to access a single data directory due to locking issues.

 #### Short Summary
 - Download [ffxiv-utils.iss][ffxiv_utils_iss] and [Dalamud.EasyBoot.dll][dalamud_easyboot_dll].